Skip to content

 What's New!

-For construction updates please visit Alaska Navigator or call the project hotline (907) 373-0061.
+Construction updates can be found at Alaska 511, the Alaska Project Exchange Mapper (APEX), or call the project hotline at (907) 373-0061.

 Project Overview